Geometry and topology of the quasi-plane Szekeres model: Abstract

 \section{Abstract}

+This paper is a revised version of arXiv:0805.0529 and {\it Phys.Rev.} {\bf D78}, 064038 (2008), taking into account the erratum published in {\it Phys.Rev.} {\bf D85}, 069903(E) (2012).
 Geometrical and topological properties of the quasi-plane Szekeres model and of the plane symmetric dust model are discussed.
 Some related comments on the quasi-hyperbolical model are made.
-These properties include: (1) The pattern of expansion in the plane symmetric case, and the Newtonian model that imitates it; (2) The possibility of toroidal topology of the $t =$ const sections in the plane symmetric model; (3) The absence of apparent horizons in the quasi-plane and quasi-hyperbolic models (they are globally trapped); (4) Description of the toroidal topology in the Szekeres coordinates; (5) Consequences of toroidal topology in the nonsymmetric quasi-plane model; (6) Avoidance of shell crossings in the toroidal model; (7) Interpretation of the mass function in the quasi-plane model, with the toroidal and with the infinite space.
+These properties include: (1) The pattern of expansion in the plane symmetric case, and the Newtonian model that imitates it; (2) The possibility of toroidal topology of the $t =$ const sections in the plane symmetric model; (3) The absence of apparent horizons in the quasi-plane and quasi-hyperbolic models (they are globally trapped); (4) Description of the toroidal topology in the Szekeres coordinates; (5) Interpretation of the mass function in the quasi-plane model.